U.S. Code Sections 1681 et seq. (Fair Credit Reporting Act)

 - All employees rehired after a break in service of 12 months or more;

-- All employees moving into a new position; and
+- All employees moving into a new position if a background check has not been completed in the preceding 12-month period; and

-Final candidates are required to complete a criminal background check after a contingent offer of employment is made and prior to being issued an official offer of employment.
-Final candidates for positions with substantial financial access and authority may also be required to complete a credit check after a contingent offer of employment is made and prior to being issued an official offer of employment.
+Final candidates are required to complete a criminal background check after a contingent offer of employment, or assignment is made and prior to being issued an official offer of employment or assignment.
 Candidates must sign a release form or online certification and release as part of the online application process, authorizing the College to conduct a background check.
+Per Oregon statute, credit history information will only be obtained through the background check process when this information would be substantially job-related, and only then if the reasons for use of the information are disclosed in writing to the employee or applicant.
+Reference checks may also be required, depending upon the position.

-The College will use the information from the criminal background report in conjunction with the following factors to determine an applicant’s eligibility for employment:
+The College will use the information from the criminal background report in conjunction with the following factors to determine an applicant’s eligibility for employment or assignment:

 - The passage of time since the commission of the crime(s);